-This functionality is only available if you have the Document Control Module.
+NOTE: This functionality is available only if you have the Document Control Module.

 You can provide submittal documents with all material samples supplied to the general contractor, client, vendor, or architect.
 The submittal lists each sample you are providing for review.
 Look for menu command 6-11-4 Submittals.